Cloudxtreme/DDPS-db2dps/docs/db2dps-documentation.md

 rules to BGP announcements.
 The daemon is controlled by `systemd`.
 The installation is done with `make`.

-The current version of `i2dps` is written in Perl.
-It requires the following Perl modules to be installed:

-    sudo apt-get -y	install libnet-openssh-compat-perl liblist-moreutils-perl \
-                            libnet-openssh-compat-perl libnet-ssh2-perl       \
-                            libproc-daemon-perl libnetaddr-ip-perl            \
-                            libdbi-perl libdbd-pg-perl libtypes-path-tiny-perl

 ### Installation

-On the database host, execute:

-	mkdir -p /opt/db2dps && chown sysadm:sysadm /opt/db2dps

-Edit `Makefile` and copy the source for `db2dps` to `/opt/db2dps`.
-You only need to change the lines to whatever your heart desire:
+Change directory to `../src/ddps-src/` and edit `Makefile` to match login and hostname / ip address of the ddps server host.

+The default values from the ISO image is set in `/opt/mkiso/specific/ddps/host.config` and `/mkiso/specific/ddps/install.d/1_add-interface-cfg.sh`.

-	TARGETHOST      = sysadm@ddps.deic.dk
+	TARGETHOST      = loginuser@192.168.99.10
-	GID             = sysadm
-	UID             = sysadm

-Change `TARGETHOST` and set up `ssh` credentials first.
-Either (depending on your local environment) do:

-	./remote.sh -v make dirs

-or copy the source to `/opt/db2dps/src` and execute:

-	cd /opt/db2dps/src && make dirs

-If that goes well then execute:
+Check ssh and sudo is working on the ddps host, then execute

-	./remote.sh -v make all
+	./remote.sh -v make install

-or

-	cd /opt/db2dps/src && make all

-For the C version, the target will:

-  - fetch, extract and compile required libraries from github
-  - compile db2dps and place binaries etc. below `/opt/db2dps`
-  - install db2dps as a [systemd](https://en.wikipedia.org/wiki/Systemd) service which
-    will start as part of the boot process

-For the Perl version the target will
+Which will copy files to the target host, fetch and install dependencies and install but not configure the database.

   - add version information to `db2dps`
   - install db2dps as a [systemd](https://en.wikipedia.org/wiki/Systemd) service which